PAX: Compiling Perl Again, This Time for Real

 • embed assets

-• package native hot-path artifacts
+• package native hot-path artefacts

 • use bundled-runtime compatibility where the compiler frontier has not reached a dependency yet